-“In 2003, my name was synonymous with a very specific, so-called ‘hyper-real’ aesthetic,” says Blecker, “but to survive in this industry, and remain inspired as an artist, you can’t let yourself stagnate.
+“In 2003, my name was synonymous with a very specific, so-called ‘hyper-real’ aesthetic,” says Blecker, “but to thrive in this industry, and remain inspired as an artist, you can’t let yourself stagnate.
 My technique is always evolving, but my goal of forging a meaningful, human connection between the audience and the subject of a photograph remains consistent.”

 apollo, basf, bauer verlag, blue airline, bmg, brussels airlines, bundesministerium der finanzen, commerzbank, court tv, degree, deutsche bahn, deutsche bank, deutsche post, deutsche telekom, dhl, dpd ea sports, emi, euro hypo, fiat, fisherman’s friends, fulda, g-data, gore-tex, handelsblatt, hans grohe, hornbach, hp sauce, ifaw, i-tv, krombacher, kfw bank, LG electronics, lloyds, lynx, msk, mercedes benz, microsoft, motormusic, mtv, sage pharma, cdu, apollo optik, nivea, nokia, norelco, nyquill, olympus, people magazine, philips, polydor, prevacid, pro 7, restoration hardware, reebok, sap, sat 1 schwarzkopf, sony, movies 24, sage, star alliance, stern, sunrise, t-mobil, universal music group, volkswagen, xbox, yahoo ect.